 One of the things I love most about TVA is how unique we are.
-We provide amazing opportunities for students with our Vocational program and requirements.
-The job sites we offer to students really help develop a variety of skills, ranging from learning how to properly prepare and serve meals in the restaurant and hospitality industry, to working at a golf course overseeing landscaping.
+We provide amazing opportunities for students.
 The vocational program is what makes us Topsfield Vocational Academy, so with that in mind, it is the expectation and mandatory requirement that all students participate in job site training and work in one of our shops.
 Students have the flexibility to try many different paths in the vocational program before committing to one.
 If a student has an idea of what they would like to try, as we expand our vocational opportunities, we are working to find community connections and opportunities to meet those student requests.